By Sylvia Almaguer

 Wrestling has a lot of benefits.
 I’ve made great memories with my teammates, and the feeling wrestling gives me is incomparable.
 “Wrestlers compete as individuals yet the sport builds camaraderie like no other,” said Cael Sanderson, the current head coach of the Pennsylvania State University wrestling team.

 I encourage anyone interested in wrestling to come to youth practices Mondays-Thursday at 5:30-7:30 P.M.
-On November 18th, is when the wrestling season starts.
+The wrestling season starts on November 18.
 Wrestling is an excellent, character-building experience that will give you memories sure to last you a lifetime.